-Choose the date wisely
+Choose your wedding date wisely

-With Caroline Griffiths from Bridal Gossip
+With Caroline Griffiths from Caroline Griffiths Wedding Planner

-Choosing the date for your wedding is one of the most important decisions that you’ll have to make during the planning process.
+Choosing the wedding date for your wedding is one of the most important decisions that you’ll have to make during the planning process.
 Whatever date you chose will impact every other aspect of your day.

 1: Taking the weather into account.